dylanrush/categorical-sectional/readme.md

 Version | Change
 ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+2.0     | Add a remote control app that allows for brightness, night effects, and more to be changed on the fly.
+Add support for WS2811 and WS2812 based lights.
+Major performance improvements for adressable RGB LEDs.
+Selectable visualizers.
 1.10    | Add service that allows the configuration to be updated remotely without using the command line.
 1.9     | Add documentation about the upgrade process for existing installations.
 Add configuration to control if old data causes a light to blink or not.
 1.8     | Use the configuration files provided as a default base, and then source user configuration from the user directory.